Skip to content

 London · UK-wide · SW1P 1RD Reg 226334 Registered charity Official website Charity Commission register

-THE OXFORD GROUP is a registered charity (no. 226334) working in animals across the United Kingdom.
-Its latest Charity Commission filing directs 79% of spending to charitable activities, holding roughly 63 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+The Oxford Group is a registered charity (no. 226334) working in religion across the United Kingdom.
+Its latest Charity Commission filing directs 87% of spending to charitable activities, holding roughly 63 months of reserves, and files its annual accounts on time.
+Reported income has been declining (≈23% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: THE OXFORD GROUP scores 65 out of 100 (2 stars).
-79% average program spend (3-year average).
+In short: THE OXFORD GROUP scores 62 out of 100 (3 stars).
+87% average program spend (Latest year, disclosed years only).
 Review the pillar breakdown below.

-THE OXFORD GROUP has a Clarity Score of 65 out of 100 on CharityCompare (2 stars, Needs improvement).
+The Oxford Group has a Clarity Score of 62 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 226334.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2020: total income £1.1m, with 79% of expenditure on charitable activities.
+Primary cause area: Religion.
+Latest accounts year 2024: total income £375k, with 87% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 63 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .